facebookresearch/habitat-sim/README.md

 ## Datasets

 - The full Matterport3D (MP3D) dataset for use with Habitat can be downloaded using the official [Matterport3D](https://niessner.github.io/Matterport/) download script as follows: `python download_mp.py --task habitat -o path/to/download/`.
 You only need the habitat zip archive and not the entire Matterport3D dataset.
 Note that this download script requires python 2.7 to run.
+- The Gibson dataset for use with Habitat can be downloaded by agreeing to the terms of use in the [Gibson](https://github.com/StanfordVL/GibsonEnv#database) repository
 - To obtain access to a test version of the full SUNCG dataset, please contact us.

 ## Examples

-Load a specific MP3D house: `examples/example.py --scene path/to/mp3d/house_id.glb`.
+Load a specific MP3D or Gibson house: `examples/example.py --scene path/to/mp3d/house_id.glb`.

 Load a specific SUNCG house: `examples/example.py --scene path/to/suncg/house_id/house.json`.